 So how can you look at organic results at scale to merge with my paid search query reports?
 Easy!
 Your first thought was probably to use a tool like STAT, SEMRush, or Ahrefs to pull down organic data, merge it with your search data, and then look for insights.
 Or, you could use Seer’s tool Saving Benjamin to do a lot of this work for you.
 Load up your search queries and it will spit out terms that are likely missing the mark for your audience which you can then negate.

 So far this year, Saving Benjamin has identified over $500k in wasted spend for Seer clients.
 That’s a lot of money.
 Don’t be dumb.
-Start combining your data and using the Saving Ben tool that’s available on the Seer website here!
+That’s why we use it on every one of our full service PPC client accounts and in our proprietary paid PPC Efficiency Audits.
+Start combining your data and using the free version of Saving Benjamin that’s available on the Seer website here!

 Now it’s time to leverage some smart bidding!
 Our recommendation is to not swing for the fences right away.
 And definitely, don’t try to force campaigns into your goal CPA or ROAS if it hasn’t historically performed at that level.
 Start small with 5 to 10% incremental changes.
 And more importantly, constantly iterate.
 Use rolling 30-day check-ins to see how you need to adjust…